audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 To make sure `gpg` gets to operate in a safe house (or safe operating system) we create our keys in Tails - it's like a brand new operating system each time you boot up!
 For this reason it's called an "amnesiac" operating system.
-Because it's a read-only operating system nothing you view on the internet can "infect" it and compromise the safety of the room where `gpg` works.
-Tails was the operating system Edward Snowden used to communicate and to distribute his document cache.
+It's a read-only operating system nothing you view on the Internet can write to it, "infect" it and compromise the safety of the room where `gpg` works.
+By way of endorsement, Tails was the operating system Edward Snowden used to communicate and to distribute his document cache.

-## Giving GPG a Safe Environment

 ### Step: Get a Tails System